return to homepage

 Boston Holocaust Memorial

-As you walk along the black granite path, you'll see people put their hands up to the glass, as though they're not sure that it's really there.
+As you walk along the black granite path, you will see people put their hands up to the glass, as though they don't quite trust that it is really there.

-Built in the 1960s in the Brutalism architectural style and featuring rough concrete block shapes as the major design element, these massive and rather ugly buildings grate against the rest of the city's architecture.
-The rectangular glass panels of the towers frame the buildings, and somehow soften them.
+Built in the 1960s in the Brutalism architectural style and featuring rough concrete block shapes as the major design element, these massive and rather menacing buildings grate against the rest of the city's architecture.

-Each tower represents one of the 6 major Nazi death camps: Majdanek, Chelmno, Sobibor, Treblinka, Belzec, and Auschwitz-Birkenau.
+Each of the six towers represents a major Nazi death camp: Majdanek, Chelmno, Sobibor, Treblinka, Belzec, and Auschwitz-Birkenau.

-If you look carefully, you can see that the flickering coals illuminate the name of the death camp that the tower represents.
+Look carefully, and you can see the flickering coals illuminate the name of the death camp that the tower represents.

-These random numbers represent the registration numbers tattooed on the Jews by force when they were brought to the death camps.
-And of course, each number carved in the glass represents one of the 6 million people who were murdered.
+These random numbers symbolize the registration numbers forcibly tattooed on the Jews when they were brought to the death camps.

 Does the initial frosting effect symbolize the tendency of our collective memory to grow hazy over time?
 The Holocaust Memorial is about remembrance.
-It's about not forgetting.
+Each number reminds us to remember.

 You can also see facts about the Holocaust engraved along the edging of the path between the towers.
-You'll learn, for example, that the Nazis murdered as many as one and a half million Jewish infants and children.
+You will learn, for example, that the Nazis murdered as many as one and a half million Jewish infants and children.

 At the entrance on the Faneuil Hall side of the Boston Holocaust Memorial is a large black granite cube etched with the key historical events leading to the Nazis' rise to power in 1933 until their defeat in 1945.

-"Holocaust" and the Hebrew word for it, "Shoah," are engraved in black granite.
+"Holocaust" and in Hebrew, "Shoah," are engraved in black granite.

 Between the two granite blocks is buried a time capsule containing the names of New Englanders' family members who were killed by the Nazis in the camps.

 The Memorial is stunning and moving.
-When you're walking through and under the towers, you become so caught up in the experience that you forget that you're in a busy part of the city.
+When you're walking through and under the towers, you become so caught up in the experience that you forget that you are in a busy part of the city.

-This important Memorial causes us all to pause and think about the corrosive impact of prejudice, hatred, and bigotry, and the importance of speaking out against them.
+This gripping memorial causes us all to pause and think about the deadly impact of prejudice, hatred, and bigotry, and the importance of speaking out whenever we encounter them.

 Location: Between Congress and Union Streets near Faneuil Hall, on Boston's Freedom Trail.